sajal50/learning-notes/books/designing-data-intensive-applications.md

 Most applications are built by layering one data model on top of another.
 Each layer hides the complexity of the layers below by providing a clean data model.
 These abstractions allow different groups of people to work effectively.

+a)In process data structures and APIs are represented in terms of b) XML, JSON, relation database or graph database, c) which in terms of bytes on disk/memory, which in terms of d) electrical signals and pules.

+This chapter focusses on b) and the next on c).

 ### Relational model vs document model

 The roots of relational databases lie in _business data processing_, _transaction processing_ and _batch processing_.
+In relational schema, we have relations (tables) and tuples (rows).

 The goal was to hide the implementation details behind a cleaner interface.

 _Not Only SQL_ has a few driving forces:
-* Greater scalability
+* Greater scalability due to very large datasets and high **_write_** throughput.
 * preference for free and open source software
 * Specialised query optimisations
 * Desire for a more dynamic and expressive data model

 **With a SQL model, if data is stored in a relational tables, an awkward translation layer is translated, this is called _impedance mismatch_.**
+ORMs can help to some extent.

+In relational model, to store one to many relationship there are at least 3 options:
+-  traditionally, you'd have normalized tables with foreign key reference
+-  In newer database you can store multiple values in structured datatypes and the database also provides a way to query.
+-  You can always store in regular JSON in text format, but can't query its fields.
+And application code is responsible for reading/parsing it.

 JSON model reduces the impedance mismatch and the lack of schema is often cited as an advantage.

 JSON representation has better _locality_ than the multi-table SQL schema.
 All the relevant information is in one place, and one query is sufficient.

+JSON however has problems with data encoding formats (will be covered later).

+#### Many to one and many to many relationships

+For items which are free text like city names or regions are given ids.
+Id has no meaning to the user, it never needs to change even if the value it is representing can change.
+Much easier update in that case.

 In relational databases, it's normal to refer to rows in other tables by ID, because joins are easy.
 In document databases, joins are not needed for one-to-many tree structures, and support for joins is often weak.
+Many to one relationship doesn't nicely fit into document model.

 If the database itself does not support joins, you have to emulate a join in application code by making multiple queries.

 The most popular database for business data processing in the 1970s was the IBM's _Information Management System_ (IMS).

-IMS used a _hierarchical model_ and like document databases worked well for one-to-many relationships, but it made many-to-,any relationships difficult, and it didn't support joins.
+IMS used a _hierarchical model_ (similar to document model) and like document databases worked well for one-to-many relationships, but it made many-to-,any relationships difficult, and it didn't support joins.

+There were two models which were proposed to solve this - network model (not so popular anymore) and relational model (overtook the world).

 #### The network model